Carl Johan Adlercreutz: Finnish War of 1808

 At the opening of the Finnish war Adlercreutz was appointed Ofverste commanding the 2nd brigade under Klercker.
-He replaced Gustaf Löwenhielm as Wilhelm Mauritz Klingspor’s Chief of Staff on 14 April.
+He replaced Gustaf Löwenhielm as Wilhelm Mauritz Klingspor's Chief of Staff on 14 April.
 Adlercreutz distinguished himself in action at Siikajoki, 18 April, and at Revolax, 27th.
 On 24 June he forced the Russians from Nykarleby.
-As CO of the Northern 'Army' he drove Raevsky from Lappo in a brilliant action on 14 July, then defeated the Russians again at Alavo in August.
+As CO of the Northern 'Army' he drove Raevsky from Lapua in a brilliant action on 14 July, then defeated the Russians again at Alavus in August.
 At the end of that month he was appointed to command the 'Finnish' Division under Klingspor.
 Forced to retreat due to the Swedish victories not being exploited, he was severely defeated by Nikolay Kamensky at the Battle of Oravais 14 September, which obliged him to abandon Finland.

 As a consequence of the loss of Finland his estates were confiscated.

 Coup d'etat and subsequent career

-Adlercreutz returned to Stockholm to take charge of a military junta ruling the country in place of the insane King Gustav IV after the Coup of 1809.
+Adlercreutz returned to Stockholm to take charge of a military junta ruling the country in place of the insane King Gustav IV Adolf after the Coup of 1809.
 With Georg Adlersparre, on 13 March 1809 at the head of the Junta he arrested the King and seized power.
-Adlercreutz proposed that he himself should be made king, but Gustav IV's uncle, Charles XIII was made king and the French Marshal Jean Baptiste Bernadotte was chosen instead as Crown Prince and heir to the throne.
+Adlercreutz proposed that he himself should be made king, but Gustav Adolf's uncle, Charles XIII was made king and the French Marshal Jean Baptiste Bernadotte was chosen instead as Crown Prince and heir to the throne.
 Later the two generals quarreled, and Adlersparre was disgraced, while Adlercreutz remained in favor, elected Count and took a seat in the Government.
+Although Finnish by birth he chose to remain in Sweden and in Swedish service after the severance of Finland from Sweden.

 In 1813 Adlercreutz was made General and appointed Chief of Staff to Curt von Stedingk under the Crown Prince's Swedish Army of the North in Germany 1813.
-He served at the Battle of Leipzig 16–19 October, and was made a Commander of the Austrian Order of Maria Theresa, 88/144 promotion 1813-14.
+He served at the Battle of Leipzig 16–19 October, and was made a Commander of the Austrian Order of Maria Theresa, 88/144 promotion 1813–1814.